 The North Peace Regional Airport welcomes accessibility feedback, comments, and suggestions to assist us in increasing accessibility and inclusion in our services.
 Feedback can be provided in several ways.
-The North Peace Airport Managing Director is responsible for receiving ACA related feedback.

 An accessibility feedback form and process has been developed and is available to the public on the Accessibility page and is also available upon request.
 Feedback can also be provided by email at info@yxj.ca or by phone at 250-787-0426 (Monday to Friday, 8 am to 4 pm, excluding holidays).